About Italy

 Key characteristics for both types are:

-• Membership in housing co-ops is opened to everyone wishing to live in a co-op housing unit.
-Membership is not restricted to those who actually live in a co-op unit.
+- Membership in housing co-ops is open to everyone wishing to live in a co-op housing unit.
+Membership is not restricted to those who live in a co-op unit.

-• Each person interested in having a co-op housing unit buys a share of about $200.00.
-This share gives the person the right to vote, to be put on a waiting list and to be informed when units are becoming available.
+- Each person interested in having a co-op housing unit buys a share of about $200.
+This share gives the person the right to vote, to be put on a waiting list, and to be informed when units are becoming available.

-• Management is done through the sector organisations and employees.
-Volunteers management is very limited.
+- Management is done through the sector organizations and employees.
+Volunteer management is very limited.

-• Units are sold to individual members at slightly below market value to take into consideration the special government subsidies.
-Some equity restriction is imposed at resale for a period of at least 20 years.
+- Units are sold to individual members at slightly below market value to take into consideration the special government subsidies.
+Some equity restriction is imposed at resale for at least 20 years.

-• Projects are targeted at people with special needs such as the elderly, disabled, people on low incomes.
+- Projects are targeted at people with special needs, such as the elderly, disabled, and people on low incomes.

 Financing

-Currently, in the aftermath of the financial crisis, consumer confidence has been dented by the recession and persistently high unemployment, resulting in decreasing demand.
-Furthermore, there is a difficulty in accessing credit from banks, especially with regard to granting loans to households.
-So, the average capacity to invest in the housing market of member co-ops is decreasing.
+In the wake of the financial crisis, consumer confidence has been affected by the recession and high unemployment, leading to a decrease in demand.
+Accessing credit from banks, especially for household loans, has become difficult, resulting in a reduced capacity for housing co-ops to invest in the housing market.

-In terms of public support to housing co-operatives, before 1998 financial assistance came from the federal government in the form of interest subsidies on loans in addition to make suitable land available for housing co-operative development.
-At the present time, financial assistance comes from the regional authorities in the form of capital contribution (for low-income groups) and reduced interest loans.
-The financial assistance currently represents 10% to 40% of the total project costs.
+Before 1998, federal government provided financial assistance to housing cooperatives in the form of interest subsidies on loans and making suitable land available for cooperative development.
+Currently, regional authorities offer financial support through capital contributions (for low-income groups) and reduced interest loans, amounting to 10% to 40% of the total project costs.

-The latter were set up in 1992.
-3% of the co-operatives’ surpluses are pooled into these funds to finance sector development programs or promote new co-operatives.
-However, these funds do not directly finance building programs.
-There are presently 4 national funds in addition to the Ministry of Economic Development Fund.
+Cooperative housing financial tools include member shares, member loans, tax exemptions, capital from indivisible reserves, and mutual funds that were established in 1992.
+These funds pool 3% of cooperative surpluses to finance sector development programs or promote new cooperatives, but do not directly finance building programs.
+There are currently 4 national funds in addition to the Ministry of Economic Development Fund.

 The 2008 Housing Plan laid the foundation for the establishment of an integrated system of real estate funds at the national and local level.
-The funds are aimed at financing the provision of residential buildings and social housing.
-The reference target are households whose income and characteristics do not qualify for the allocation of a public social dwelling but who still are not able to secure for themselves adequate housing at market conditions.
+These funds aim to finance residential buildings and social housing.
+The target beneficiaries are households that do not qualify for public social housing but are unable to secure adequate housing at market conditions.

-The funds gather resources from public and private stakeholders, including among others Cassa Depositi e Prestiti (a public financial institution) and banking foundations.
-Currently 11 projects promoted by such funds have been launched, with an expected output of about 6,000 dwellings.
+The funds gather resources from public and private stakeholders, including Cassa Depositi e Prestiti (a public financial institution) and banking foundations.
+Currently, 11 projects promoted by these funds have been launched, with an expected output of about 6,000 dwellings.

 Legal Framework